How To Prepare For Vanlife With A Baby

 We have one of these baby foam bath supports too which we recommend.

-We also have one of these collapsible baby bath tubs.
+We also have one of these collapsible tubs.
 We use it for bathing her outside in warmer weather and to save our gray tank getting filled with sand.
 But it works equally well inside.
 Especially if you don’t have hot running water as you can fill it up from the kettle.

 Pram or Baby Carrier?